AEGN Environmental Philanthropy Conference 2026 Full Program

 The global food system feeds billions.
 It also drives deforestation, depletes soils, drains freshwater and accounts for a third of the world's greenhouse gas emissions.
 One of the most powerful — and most overlooked — drivers of environmental harm, Australia’s food systems are controlled by a shrinking number of corporations, who now exert unprecedented influence over what is grown, how it’s produced, what reaches our shelves, and ultimately how land, water, soil and biodiversity are exploited.

 This session offers a clear, accessible introduction to how corporate concentration across the food system — from seeds and fertilisers through to processing, logistics and retail — shapes climate and nature outcomes.
 It unpacks the links between corporate incentives, public health, environmental degradation and community wellbeing, while exploring why today’s profitled system pushes planetary boundaries, undermines farmer livelihoods and hinders consumer choice.
+Designed to be highly engaging and nontechnical, the session will help understand how power dynamics in the food system influence environmental outcomes, and why building fairer, more resilient systems are essential for a healthy planet.
+Includes interactive table discussions.

 To be announced